To be considered for admission, submit the following:

 First-year Scholarships upon Admittance

-Academic Scholarships or Opportunity Grants for incoming first-year students range from $0 to $21,000.
+Academic Scholarships or Opportunity Grants for incoming first-year students range from $16,000 to $25,000.
 Students who apply to Eastern are considered for an academic scholarship or grant upon acceptance.
-Scholarship amount is based on class rank and/or high school cumulative GPA, references and essay(s).
+Scholarship amount is based on class rank and/or high school unweighted GPA, references and essay(s).
 Renewable through yearly criteria.

 Expectations for Admittance

-Eastern University expects students to have followed a college preparatory curriculum in their secondary education, including courses in humanities, mathematics, laboratory sciences and social studies.
-The University will consider students for admission based on the following criteria:
+Eastern University expects students to have followed a college preparatory curriculum in their secondary education, including courses in humanities, mathematics, laboratory sciences, and social studies, while maintaining a cumulative high school GPA of 2.0 or higher.

-Note: Students who do not meet the above standards but are highly motivated are invited to apply and may be asked to come to campus for an interview and placement testing before an admissions decision is made.
+- A personal essay responding to the Mission and Faith Statement of the University (optional); Students who do not meet Eastern University’s admission standards but are highly motivated are invited to apply and may be asked to come to campus for an interview and placement testing before an admissions decision is made.